 The Best Spices For Chicken Soup And Their Benefits

-There are so many delicious spices for you to consider when making your homemade chicken soup.
-Here are some of my favorites and the ones I recommend trying:
+There are so many delicious spices for you to consider when making your homemade chicken noodle soup or any chicken soup recipe.

 Which Herbs Can Be Used In Chicken Soup?